-Once we had everything cut, we brought all the pieces into the kitchen and dry-fit them into the drawer.
-Then, we made pencil marks where each board intersected another.
+We used a pencil to mark all of the places where a board intersected another board.
 That way we could assemble to pieces outside of the drawer and would know where to put the Loctite glue.

 Here is the dry-fit layout of the silverware drawer.

-We used our pencil markings and the layout picture that we made before to glue the boards into place to create the compartments.
+We used our pencil markings and the sketch that we made earlier to glue the boards into place and create the compartments.

 We let each piece dry for a few minutes so that it wouldn’t fall apart.
 Then we moved the compartments into the drawer and used the Loctite again to glue the compartments to the sides of each drawer.

 Some of the pieces had to be glued individually once the main compartment structure was in place.

 Every drawer layout will be different, so the best way to assemble the dividers is to place the largest component first and then build onto the structure from there.